Undoubtedly as a new or young Christian, you want to know your next step in your spiritual life.

 - Cultural Engagement

-Each area covers various topics to deepen your fellowship with God and enhance your Christian experience.
-Here’s a quick summary of how each area helps us achieve the next steps in our spiritual lives.
+Here’s a quick summary of how each area helps you achieve your next step in your spiritual life.

 2. Spiritual Disciplines

-If Bible knowledge provides the foundation for understanding God, then spiritual disciplines help you develop and enjoy a more intimate relationship with God
+Secondly, the spiritual disciplines develop a more intimate relationship with God.

-Plus, these disciplines keep us from the pull of our own selfish hearts, conformity to the worst of the world, and from spiritual forces of darkness (a.ka. the “flesh,” Rom.
-6:12; the “world,” James 4:4; and the devil, 1 Pet.
+In addition, these disciplines keep us from the pull of sin—specifically, our selfish hearts, conformity to the world, and spiritual forces of darkness.
+Or to rephrase it, the “flesh” (Rom.
+6:12); the “world” (James 4:4); and the devil (1 Pet.
 5:8).